-An unmonitored security system is another type of security system fit for protecting your property.
-This system works by setting off a deafening siren in and out of your property when the alarm is triggered.
+An unmonitored security system is another option for protecting your property.
+This system works by setting off a deafening siren when the alarm is triggered.

-Some systems are even compatible with smartphones which allows you to check the monitor remotely.
+Some systems are also compatible with smartphones which allows you to check the monitor remotely.

-- They provide a good level of security even though it’s not as sophisticated and comprehensive like monitored systems.
+- They provide a good level of security even though they are not as sophisticated and comprehensive as monitored systems.

-- Unmonitored security systems are more cost-effective and cheaper compared to monitored security systems because they have no subscription or ongoing fees.
+- Unmonitored security systems are more cost-effective and cheaper because they have no subscription or ongoing fees.